atosorigin/grafana-weathermap-panel/docs/EN/init/introduction.md

 ### Coordiate Space

-On those background, it is possible to create several objects to represent your cumputer network.
+On that background, it is possible to create several objects to represent your computer network.
 You can add :
 - Region
     - If you want to use a vector image shape